-Admission-Readmission Revenue Arrangements - General Description
+2.5 Admission-Readmission Revenue Arrangements - General Description

 Like the GIR and TPR payment arrangements that preceded it, the proposed ARR structure would build on the all-payer unit rate setting system and may be considered a natural progression in the Commission's efforts to rationalize the health care financing system in Maryland.
-ARRs are also consistent with the Commission's philosophy for the development of bundled payment (one of incrementally building out payment bundles around the acute hospitalization by gradually expanding the scope of services and the window of time over which the services are provided).
-Additionally, ARRs are consistent with the major focus of the Commission's bundled payment initiative - which is to find a way to ensure the long-term financial sustainability of the Maryland hospital and health care system, while simultaneously achieving better outcomes and more effective and efficient care delivery over the long term.
+ARRs are also consistent with the Commission's philosophy for the development of episode-based and bundled payment (one of incrementally building out payment bundles around the acute hospitalization by gradually expanding the scope of services and the window of time over which the services are provided).
+Additionally, ARRs are consistent with major longstanding Commission policy goals - to ensure the long-term financial sustainability of the Maryland hospital and health care system, while simultaneously achieving better outcomes and more effective and efficient care delivery over the long term.